 Stop Existing Salesforce Duplicate Leads from Syncing to Hubspot

 When it comes to duplicate Salesforce contacts, HubSpot has limited options for dealing with the issue.
-HubSpot is capable of deduplicating Salesforce leads and contacts, but only identifies those leads by email address.
+HubSpot is capable of deduplicating Salesforce lead and contact records, but only identifies those leads by email address.

 To associate the HubSpot contact with a new master record in Salesforce, you’ll have to resync.